From Ball Bearings to BeatBlocks: How Tangible Music Creation Came of Age

 The BeatBearing: Elegant Simplicity

-Around the same time, at the Sonic Arts Research Centre (SARC) at Queen's University Belfast, Peter Bennett was developing the BeatBearing, a tangible rhythm sequencer with a simple, effective concept: a transparent grid sitting on top of a screen, with ball bearings serving as notes.
-Place a bearing on the grid, and it triggers a drum sound at that position in the sequence.
+Back in the mid-2000s, at the Sonic Arts Research Centre (SARC) at Queen's University Belfast, Peter Bennett was developing the BeatBearing.
+The concept was simple: a transparent grid sitting on top of a screen, with ball bearings serving as notes.
+Drop a bearing on the grid, it triggers a drum sound at that position in the sequence.
 A red line sweeps across the screen beneath, showing the current playback position.
+That's it.
+And it worked brilliantly.

 Bennett himself traces the inspiration back to encountering tangible user interfaces at Ars Electronica in 2003, including James Patten's Audiopad project and Sony CSL's Block Jam, experiences that led him to pursue a PhD studying and developing new musical instruments.
 The BeatBearing was far from alone.
 By the mid-2000s, tangible sequencers were a busy area in music technology research: Enrico Costanza's Audio d-touch (2003) used computer vision to track wooden blocks on a grid, Block Jam let multiple players arrange physical blocks into polyrhythmic sequences, and various other projects at NIME and CHI explored similar territory.
-But the BeatBearing stood out for its directness: no abstraction, no menu diving, and the relationship between physical action and musical result immediate and obvious.
+But the BeatBearing stood out because it was so immediately obvious: you put a ball bearing on the grid, you hear a sound.
+Move it, the pattern changes.

 What the BeatBearing and the Reactable shared, and what connects them to everything that has followed, is a commitment to what HCI researchers call "tangible user interfaces": the idea, first formalised by Hiroshi Ishii at MIT's Tangible Media Group in his seminal Tangible Bits paper (CHI 1997), that giving people physical handles on digital data makes interaction richer, more intuitive, and more collaborative.